MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Results and Discussion

 Figure~\ref{fig:tsne_analysis} depicts CLIP and MoralCLIP embedding spaces across both image and text modalities.
 Standard CLIP (first and third panels) produces scattered embeddings with limited moral clustering, reflecting its purely semantic training objective.
 Virtue, vice, and neutral examples are mixed throughout the space, with no discernible moral clustering structure.
 Incidentally, there is limited grouping of certain moral categories, likely due to semantically related concepts, such as weapons (related to \textit{Harm}) or animals (relating to \textit{Care}) already clustering in CLIP's embedding space.

 In contrast, MoralCLIP-Augmented (second and fourth panels) displays improved moral organization with clear virtue-vice separation across both modalities.
-This moral clustering effect is consistent across both modalities, though more pronounced in the image embedding space than in text, aligning with our quantitative findings (Table~\ref{tab:moral_clip_metrics}).
+Although consistent, this moral clustering effect is more pronounced in the image embedding space than in text, aligning with our quantitative findings (Table~\ref{tab:moral_clip_metrics}).
 This visualization indicates that moral supervision successfully transforms semantically-organized representations into ones that are organized along moral dimensions.